 Representative Edith H. Ajello

 Edith H. Ajello (D) has served the residents of the East Side of Providence since first being elected in November 1992.
 She represents the constituents of District 1, which was previously District 3 before the completion of the redistricting process that took effect in 2013.
-Representative Ajello serves as the First Vice-Chairwoman of the House Committee on Judiciary and previously served as chairwoman of that committee.
+Representative Ajello is a member of the House Judiciary Committee, the House Oversight Committee and the House State Government and Elections Committee.